Photo by F. Muhammad from Pixabay

 - Check and adjust the brake pedal, if needed.

 Blades.
 Check the security of the blades.
-Make sure that there are no loose nuts, bolts or screws.
+Make sure there are no loose nuts, bolts, or screws.
 Once satisfied that everything is secured properly, you may then remove and sharpen the blades.
 With a sandstone or grinding wheel, sharpen the blades as necessary.
 Oil and properly replace and secure the blades back on the tractor.

 Monica White is a freelance writer, member of the Georgia Air National Guard, and an avid runner and cyclist who loves the great outdoors and all things DIY.
 She divides her time between Tampa and her central Florida property, where she's growing a self-sufficient homestead.
 Connect with Monica on her outdoor lifestyle blog, on Facebook, Twitter and Instagram.
 Read all of her MOTHER EARTH NEWS posts here.